ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 - WARNING YOU MIGHT GET SICK: The current versions use interpolation and smoothing functions to cover up imprecise tracking.
 This leads to relative high latency in response to head motion.
 This is bad for people who get sick from motion sickness quickly.
 If you know that you are susceptible to motion sickness, these apps might not be for you jet.

-- Fast movements, featureless, extream sunny and poorly lit areas can affect the quality of tracking severely.
+- Fast movements, featureless, extrem sunny and poorly lit areas can affect the quality of tracking severely.
 When the app starts up it takes 3-5 seconds for ARCore to detect a plain at this stage it is best to move just a little.

 - Your phone might get hot very quickly.
 Make sure to end the game after using.
 The Cardboard version seems to stay on even if the phone gets very hot while the GearVR version turns itself off automatically.
 Therefore, cardboard users should make sure to manually end the app after use.

 - The goal of this project is to bring high quality (6DoF) positional tracking to GearVR, Daydream and Cardboard using ARCore/ARKit software.
 The HTC Vive Focus and the Daydream powered Lenovo Mirage Solo offer this functionality already but are very pricy and not available everywhere yet.
 Because they use dedicated hardware, they can offer better performance and quality tracking.
-The Oculus Santa Cruz/Quest which is also offer 6DoF tracking and features two 6DoF tracked hand controllers which makes it a highly desirable device.
+The Oculus Santa Cruz/Quest currently offers the best 6DoF head and controller tracking which makes it a highly desirable device.

 - Before installing one of the apps (.apk files) make sure you have installed Google ARCore from the [Play Store](https://play.google.com/store/apps/details?id=com.google.ar.core&hl=en) on your device.
 Check if your device supports ARCore on [this page](https://developers.google.com/ar/discover/supported-devices).